The Children of the Nation: An Anthology of Working People’s Poetry from Contemporary Ireland

 Product Condition: New

-Product out of stock (Notify me when product is back in stock)
+(Notify me when product is back in stock)

 On 23rd November 2019 in Connolly Books, Fr.
 Peter McVerry launched a unique anthology of poetry in both Irish and English by Irish working-class writers from the thirty-two counties of Ireland.
 There are sixty-seven contributors, women and men, of all generations, including both emerging and established writers.
 The common focus is on themes which reflect the texture and preoccupations of working-class life in contemporary Ireland.